-SGL sold 2.08 billion litres of natural gas liquids to approximately 145 counterparties in 2020.
-SGL's largest customer is our Canadian Propane Distribution business, which represented 57% of its annual sales.
+SGL sold 2.13 billion litres of natural gas liquids to approximately 145 counterparties in 2021.
+SGL's largest customer is our Canadian retail propane distribution business, Superior Propane, which represented 55% of its annual sales.

 Product sourcing

 SGL has access to a readily available supply of propane because of the substantial propane surplus in Canada, and the well established relationships it has with its principal suppliers.